open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/docker.md

 You can run 6.1 and 6.2 together using the following command `metadata openmetadata-imports-migration --change-config-file-path`.

 ### Troubleshooting
-#### Permision Denied when running `metadata openmetadata-imports-migration`
+#### Permission Denied when running `metadata openmetadata-imports-migration`
-If you have a `Permission Denied` error thrown when runnign `metadata openmetadata-imports-migration --change-config-file-path` you might need to change the permission on the `/opt/airflow/dags` folder.
+If you have a `Permission Denied` error thrown when running `metadata openmetadata-imports-migration --change-config-file-path` you might need to change the permission on the `/opt/airflow/dags` folder.
 SSH into the ingestion container and check the permission on the folder running the below commands
 ```
 ls -l /opt/airflow
 ```